gentimouton/projects-todo/map_editor_tiles.md

 - **map saver**, converts python object to a file in map format.
 - **map editor**, eg [Tiled Map Editor](http://www.mapeditor.org/).
 Includes a map loader, renderer, and saver.
 Can have convenience tools like brush and templates and such.
 Ultimately, these tools don't get saved into the map, since the format typically does not allow for them.

+thoughts
+- scripts in maps: it's a spectrum, from Ragnarok (maps are maps, scripts live in files, on top of maps) to all-in-one (NPCs are live on tiles).
+Seems like closer to Ragnarok is the way to go for complex scripts (patrols, player-level variables).